“Jack of all trades, master of none, though oft times better than master of one.”

 In this workshop, you would learn how to build a seamless end-to-end data driven application - Data Exploration, Machine Learning Model, RESTful API and Web Application - to solve a business prediction problem.

-- Introduction to Data Exploration
+- Introduction to Data Science Process

-- Creating RESTful API
+- Creating RESTful API and deploying to cloud

 - Persisting model output